-Did your credit card or loan application got rejected by a bank?
+Did your credit card or loan application get rejected by a bank?
 It could be because of a low credit score.
 This post will help you understand how your credit score gets impacted and what can you do to improve it.

 But first, let’s understand what a Credit Score is.

 Your Credit Score is an important metric if you are applying for a loan or a credit card.
 A credit score is a 3-digit numeric value assigned to your credit history.
 When you apply for a loan or a credit card, lending institutes (banks or any other agency) reach out to the authorized Credit Information Bureaus (CIB) to fetch your credit history.
-It is on the basis of this report that banks and other money-lending institutes decide if they can take the risk of lending you money/credit cards or not.
+It is based on this report that banks and other money-lending institutes decide if they can take the risk of lending you money/credit cards or not.

 How does the CIB get information about my credit history?

 CIBs get credit and loan-related information from lending institutes.
 When you make a payment towards your credit card, or towards your loan, the CIB is informed about it.
 If you have taken loans from multiple banks, CIB gets the information from all of those.
 It knows when you miss a payment.
 It collects all this information and creates a credit report for you and assigns a credit score.

 There are 4 CIBs in India, with CIBIL being the most popular among all:

 While the first three provide a credit score in the range of 300-900, Experian uses a range of 330-830.
 A credit score of 750+ is considered excellent, while anything below 650 is considered poor.